Josh Drimmer

 Synopsis

 It’s 1979.
-Sleight of Hand are a huge successful band at last, with a hit record, and all the time in the world to record the follow-up.
-But perfectionism, grandiosity, break-ups, make-ups, and a seemingly unlimited amount of cocaine may tear them apart even as they’re all trapped together, in their very own studio, as 1980 winds down.
+Sleight of Hand are a huge, successful band at last, with a hit record, and all the time in the world to record the follow-up.
+But perfectionism, grandiosity, break-ups, make-ups, and an all-but-unlimited amount of cocaine may tear them apart even as they’re all trapped together, in their very own studio, as 1980 winds down.
 (Also, the new album’s a double album now.)

 It’s 1979.
-Sleight of Hand are a huge successful band at last, with a hit record, and all the time in the world to record the follow-up.
-But perfectionism, grandiosity, break-ups, make-ups, and a seemingly unlimited amount of cocaine may tear them apart even as they’re all trapped together, in their very own studio, as 1980 winds down.
+Sleight of Hand are a huge, successful band at last, with a hit record, and all the time in the world to record the follow-up.
+But perfectionism, grandiosity, break-ups, make-ups, and an all-but-unlimited amount of cocaine may tear them apart even as they’re all trapped together, in their very own studio, as 1980 winds down.
 (Also, the new album’s a double album now.)

 The Beeping